aeternity/ae_mdw/README.md

 These tests allow you to create your own transactions using the devmode (plus the JS SDK).
 To add newer tests you need to:

 1. Add the transactions creation on `node_sdk/index.js`.
-2. Run the JavaScript file using `docker-compose -f docker-compose-dev.yml run node_sdk node index.js`.
+2. Run the JavaScript file using `docker compose -f docker-compose-dev.yml run node_sdk node index.js`.
 3. Add new devmode tests under the `test/devmode/` directory.
 4. Run tests using `./scripts/test-devmode.sh`.